janishutz/SimpleMediaUpscalerLite/README.md

     <a href="https://store.janishutz.com/donate" target="_blank"><img src="https://store-cdn.janishutz.com/static/support-me.jpg" width="150px"></a>
 </div>

+# BIG REWRITE
+smuL is currently undergoing a BIG rewrite.
+The new version will be completely Electron-Based and will entirely drop the CLI interface, as all and more features will be available in GUI!

 smuL (pronounced like "small") is an Electron App with Python CLI to upscale images and videos using multiple different upscaling engines.

 # Functionality